jonathangoulding/blog/content/articles/orchestrating-pipelines.md

 ---
-title: Orchestrating pipelines
+title: System Orchestration
 description: How to orchestrate software for local development and inside a gitlab ci pipeline
 ---

-# Orchestrating pipelines

-I am currently working towards an orchestated docker system using gitlab ci to make composable gitlab ci jobs that can be used through multiple project.
-The jobs (mainly test) can pull the orechestraion repository and use the docker compose to stand up the system in order to test it in the pipeline.
+System orchestration is a simple conecpt of dockerising all the applications in a system and creating a stop / start script to run the system locally and in a CI pipeline.